Martin Sixsmith

 Martin Sixsmith (born 24 September 1954) is a British author and radio/television presenter, primarily working for the BBC.
 He has also worked as an adviser to the Labour government and to the BBC television comedy series The Thick of It.
-Sixsmith's book, The Lost Child of Philomena Lee, was the basis for the 2013 film Philomena, in which Sixsmith is played by Steve Coogan.
+Sixsmith's book about Philomena Lee, The Lost Child of Philomena Lee, was the basis for the 2013 film Philomena, in which Sixsmith is played by Steve Coogan.

 Education

 Sixsmith was born in Warrington.
-He was educated at The Manchester Grammar School, then at New College, Oxford, Harvard, the Sorbonne University in Paris, and in Saint Petersburg – then called Leningrad – in Russia.
-He studied Russian and French.
-He was a Slavics Tutor at Harvard, and wrote his postgraduate thesis about Russian poetry.
-Between 2002 and 2007 he studied psychology and applied psychology as a mature student at Birkbeck College, University of London, and at London Metropolitan University.
+He was educated at the Manchester Grammar School, then studied Russian at New College, Oxford, Harvard, the Sorbonne University in Paris, and in Saint Petersburg – then called Leningrad – in Russia.
+He was a Slavics instructor at Harvard, and wrote his postgraduate thesis about Russian poetry.
+Between 2002 and 2007 he studied Psychology and Applied Psychology as a mature student at Birkbeck College, University of London, and at London Metropolitan University.